 ‘But this morning it didn’t.’

 She throws the last crumb and looks down.
 ‘I dunno what to say.
 It’s like … all I saw was cruelty and violence.
 But if you don’t look at that you see the bravery and love instead.
 People helping each other, people putting their lives at stake … a boy killing his father to stop the torture.’
-She chokes, sniffs and puts her arms round me, burying her face in my shoulder.
-I hug her back, trying not to cry too.
+She chokes, sniffs and squeezes my hand.

 Yalda walks in the middle holding her foster parents’ hands.
 Lois is doing my head in.
 ‘Laurie, you must extend that permit.’